TPyCortex/Zero_to_Pythonic/README.md

 ## About
-This repository contains my learning projects as I develop Python and ML skills.
-Each project tackles real-world problems and demonstrates different programming concepts.
+This repository contains my Python projects as I build skills in programming and data analysis.
+Each project solves practical problems using core programming concepts like text processing, data manipulation, and automated analysis.

+**Technical Components:**
+- Text processing and pattern matching
+- File handling and data extraction
+- Algorithm implementation for summarization
+- Error handling and robust file operations

 ## Projects

 ### 1. Monthly Budget Calculator